• Pray for Arabs and Jewish people to find meaningful reconciliation in the Prince of Peace.

-• Pray for Christian leaders to boldly live out the gospel in spite of attack and betrayal .
+• Pray for Palestinian Christians to boldly live out the Gospel despite oppression.

-• Pray for demonstrations of love and concern for Palestinian exiles.
+• Pray for believers to show Jesus' love and concern for Palestinian exiles.

 If you ask me anything in my name, I will do it. - John 14:14